maxnachlinger/classes-and-functions-chat/notes.md

 In ``ThingRequest`` we have class instance variables that influence ``request()``'s behavior several lines away from that function.
 We can improve this.

+### Classes in Javascript are a bit _awkward_

+- To use classes and objects in Javascript we have to `.bind` everywhere to ensure `this` doesn't change when a method in one of our classes is invoked.
+- and woe to he or she who forgets the `new` keyword when instantiating a class
+- If you want private things, you can only have them via closures

 ## 1
 ### Changes
 This is a first pass at simplifying ``request()``.
 Now more of the function's state comes from it's arguments.